 This is a small Ruby tutorial that should take no more than 20 minutes to complete.
 It makes the assumption that you already have Ruby installed.
-(If you don’t have Ruby on your computer download and install it before you get started.)
+(If you do not have Ruby on your computer install it before you get started.)

 Ruby comes with a program that will show the results of any Ruby statements you feed it.
 Playing with Ruby code in interactive sessions like this is a terrific way to learn the language.

 Open up IRB (which stands for Interactive Ruby).